Approximating Source Location and Star Survivable Network Problems: Proof of Theorem

-Given a {\sf $D$-SNA} instance, we say that a biset $\hat{X}$ is {\em tight} if $h(\hat{X})=1$, where $h$ is defined by (\ref{e:p}). {\sf $D$-SNA} is equivalent to the problem of finding a minimum cost edge-cover of the biset family ${\cal F}=\{\hat{X}:h(\hat{X})=1\}$ of tight bisets.
-Thus the following generic problem includes the {\sf $D$-SNA} problem.
+Given a {\sf $D$-Survivable NA} instance, we say that a biset $\hat{X}$ is {\em tight} if $h(\hat{X})=1$, where $h$ is defined by (\ref{e:p}). {\sf $D$-Survivable NA} is equivalent to the problem of finding a minimum cost edge-cover of the biset family ${\cal F}=\{\hat{X}:h(\hat{X})=1\}$ of tight bisets.
+Thus the following generic problem includes the {\sf $D$-Survivable NA} problem.

-For a biset-family ${\cal F}$ let $\tau^*({\cal F})$ denote the optimal value of a standard LP-relaxation for edge covering ${\cal F}$ by a minimum cost edge set, namely, $\tau^*({\cal F})=\tau^*(h)$ for $h(\hat{X})=1$ if $\hat{X} \in {\cal F}$ and $h(\hat{X})=0$ otherwise.
+For a biset-family ${\cal F}$ let $\tau({\cal F})$ denote the optimal value of a standard LP-relaxation for edge covering ${\cal F}$ by a minimum cost edge set, namely, $\tau({\cal F})=\tau(h)$ for $h(\hat{X})=1$ if $\hat{X} \in {\cal F}$ and $h(\hat{X})=0$ otherwise.